JoseLion/ts-routeways/README.md

 | Method | Description |
 | ------ | ----------- |
 | `.$config(): RouteConfig` | Convenience method that returns the configuration of the route.
 See the section below for details on the `RouteConfig` object. |
 | `.makeUrl(params: RouteParams): string` | Creates a raw string URL for the route using the provided parameters.
-Keep in mind that `params` is not always required, depends on the route, if it had path variables or not.
+Keep in mind that `params` is not always required, depending on the route, if it had path variables or not.
 | `.parseUrl(uri: string): { pathVars: PathVars; queryParams: QueryParams; }` | Parse a raw URL to get the path variables and query parameters from it. |
 | `.template(): string` | Creates the complete template of the route.
 Useful when working with other routing libraries that need the context of the path with its variables. |

-Finally, the `RouteConfig` object reprensents the configuration of the route and has the following properties:
+Finally, the `RouteConfig` object represents the configuration of the route and has the following properties:

 | Property | Type | Description |
 | -------- | ---- | ----------- |